THIS DATE IN HISTORY: April 23

 On the same night, Lemieux scores on a breakaway against the Philadelphia Flyers in his last home game before beginning cancer treatment.
 The Penguins win Game 4 of the Eastern Conference Quarterfinals 4-1 at the Civic Arena but lose the series in five games.

-2002: Brent Johnson of the St. Louis Blues becomes the first goaltender in NHL history to earn a shutout in each of his first three career playoff victories.
-Johnson makes 27 saves in a 1-0 victory against the Chicago Blackhawks at United Center in Game 4 of the Western Conference Quarterfinals.
-Pavol Demitra scores the game's only goal at 18:43 of the second period.
+2002: Brent Johnson of the Blues becomes the first goalie in NHL history to earn a shutout in each of his first three career playoff victories.
+Johnson makes 27 saves in a 1-0 victory against the Blackhawks at United Center in Game 4 of the Western Conference Quarterfinals.
+Pavol Demitra scores the only goal of the game at 18:43 of the second period.